So you’ve got a product to sell eh?

 Well now you’ve got to put that product online and sell it.

-Typically you’ll post it on what’s known a “Sales Letter” (aka “sales page” if you’re old-school).
+Typically you’ll post it on what’s known a “Sales Letter” (or a “Sales Page” if you’re old-school).

-A “Sales Letter” is just a webpage that tries to convince someone to buy that product.
+A “Sales Letter” is just a webpage that tries to convince someone to buy a product.

-There’s many variables to build a great sales letter, so block out about 7 minutes and read through my friend.
+There’s many pieces a great sales letter needs, so block out about 7 minutes and read through my friend.
 Let’s get started…..

 The Psychology Behind A Great Sales Letter: